MatthewHeun/matsbyname/cran-comments.md

     * Rather, the errors are unique to rhub's "Fedora Linux, R-devel, clang, gfortran" environment and appear to be the result of an installation failure of a package in that environment.
 * ERRORs: 9
-    * Errors occur only in rhub's "Fedora Linux, R-devel, clang, gfortran" environment.
+    * ERRORs occur only in rhub's "Fedora Linux, R-devel, clang, gfortran" environment.
-    * No errors occur in any other environment, including the R-devel environment on win-builder (`devtools::check_win_devel()`).
+    * No ERRORs occur in any other environment, including the R-devel environment on win-builder (`devtools::check_win_devel()`).
     * The errors in rhub's "Fedora Linux, R-devel, clang, gfortran" environment appear to be connected to an installation failure for the package `Matrix`.